Who did Chris Minns have lunch with?

 NSW Labor Leader Chris Minns schmoozed business leaders, unionists, lobbyists and people from non-profits at a lunch hosted by consultancy firm KPMG on Tuesday.

-The lunch, billed as an “exclusive event” and a “rare opportunity to understand Labor’s priorities”, was held at the 38th floor of a Sydney skyscraper, where KPMG occupies the top 15 storeys.
+The lunch, billed as an “exclusive event” and a “rare opportunity to understand Labor’s priorities”, was held on the 38th floor of a Sydney skyscraper, where KPMG occupies the top 15 storeys.

-The suited-up invitees included representatives from tech firms like TikTok and Airbnb, grocery giants Woolworths and Coles, and Star and Crown casinos.
+The suited-up invitees included representatives from tech firms such as TikTok and Airbnb, grocery giants Woolworths and Coles, and Star and Crown casinos.
+The insurance, planning, health, and finance industries were also represented.

 Join the conversation